theonaunheim/surgeo/docs/source/background.rst

 Similarly, over 90% of those with the last name of "Yoo" identify as Asian or Pacific Islander.

-The fist name-based approach works similarly to the last name approach, with first name being used as the proxy for racial/ethnic probability.
+The first name-based approach works similarly to the last name approach, with first name being used as the proxy for racial/ethnic probability.

 The location-based approach works because racial/ethnic groups often live